1969 People's Park protest: Protest

-On Thursday, May 15, 1969, at 4:30 a.m., Reagan sent California Highway Patrol and Berkeley police officers into People's Park, overriding university chancellor Roger W. Heyns' May 6 promise that nothing would be done without warning.
-The officers cleared an 8-block area around the park while a large section of what had been planted was destroyed and an 8 ft-tall perimeter chain-link wire fence was installed to keep people out and to prevent the planting of more trees, grass, flowers, or shrubs.
+In the early morning of Thursday, May 15, 1969, local police cleared the park, arresting three people who refused to leave.
+University work crews arrived later, destroyed many of the changes that had been made to the park, and erected an 8 ft-tall perimeter chain-link wire fence around the site.
 The action came at the request of Berkeley mayor Wallace J. S. Johnson.
-It became the impetus for the "most violent confrontation in the university's history."
+It became the impetus for the "most violent confrontation in the university's history".

 Beginning at noon, about 3,000 people appeared in Sproul Plaza at the nearby Berkeley campus for a rally, the original purpose of which was to discuss the Arab–Israeli conflict.
-Several people spoke; then, Michael Lerner ceded the Free Speech platform to Associated Students of the University of California student body president Daniel Mark Siegel because students were concerned about the fencing-off and destruction of the park.
+Several people spoke; then, Michael Lerner ceded the Free Speech platform to Daniel Mark Siegel, the student body president of Associated Students of the University of California, because students were concerned about the fencing-off and destruction of the park.
 Siegel said later that he never intended to precipitate a riot; however, when he shouted "Let's take the park!," police turned off the sound system.
 The crowd responded spontaneously, moving down Telegraph Avenue toward People's Park chanting, "We want the park!"
 Arriving in the early afternoon, protesters were met by the remaining 159 Berkeley and university police officers assigned to guard the fenced-off park site.
 The protesters opened a fire hydrant, several hundred protesters attempted to tear down the fence and threw bottles, rocks, and bricks at the officers, and then the officers fired tear gas canisters.
-A major confrontation ensued between police and the crowd, which grew to 4,000.
+A major confrontation ensued between police and the crowd, which had grown to 4,000.
 Initial attempts by the police to disperse the protesters were not successful, and more officers were called in from surrounding cities.
 At least one car was set on fire.
 A large group of protesters confronted a small group of sheriff's deputies who turned and ran.
 The crowd of protesters let out a cheer and briefly chased after them until the sheriff's deputies ran into a used car facility.
 The crowd then turned around and ran back to a patrol car which they overturned and set on fire.